 What is this race and why should I care about it?

-Those lucky enough to have subscriptions can watch the action on Eurosport or GCN+.
-If you cannot watch the race on television, or your smartphone, then you can follow the action from the men's race here, so bookmark this page and follow the action with us.
+Those lucky enough to have subscriptions can watch the action on Eurosport with coverage scheduled to start at around 3.50pm until the conclusion of the race.
+If you cannot watch the race on TV, then you can follow the action right here, so remember to bookmark this page and return on Saturday.

 What's in it for the winner?

 The winner of the men's race will trouser a cheque – or possibly a bank transfer to the same value, we have not asked race organisers RCS Sport – to the value of €16,000 which, by our calculations, is over 600 per cent more than their female counterparts.
 The second-placed rider in the men's race takes home €8,000 and the rider on the third step of the podium €4,000.
 Here's the full breakdown . . .

 With Strade Bianche being a WorldTour race, there will also be points on offer that will go towards a riders' overall rankings . . .